celestiaorg/docs/developers/blobstream-offchain.md

 generated, and subsequently relayed to Ethereum to the Blobstream X smart contract.

-This demo rollup will outline (note outline is not an implementation! please do not expect to copy and paste this code 🙂) a very simple Blobstream rollup to illustrate at a high level what this could look like.
+This demo rollup will outline (the outline is not an implementation! please do not expect to copy and paste this code 🙂) a very simple Blobstream rollup to illustrate at a high level what this could look like.